Why I Write Every Day

 10 Reasons I Write Daily

-1. Cultivating Discipline
+1. Discipline

-2. Nurturing Creativity
+2. Creativity

-3. Unearthing Ideas and Insights
+3. New Ideas

 Sometimes when I don’t know what to write, just the act of sitting down and starting helps to fill the blank page.
-Every time I open my computer holds the potential to uncover new narratives, characters, and perspectives, but in order to tap into those insights, I need to be there.
+Every time I open my computer holds the potential to uncover new stories, characters, and perspectives, but in order to tap into those insights, I need to be there.

-4. Overcoming Writer's Block
+4. Writer's Block

-5. Building Writing Stamina
+5. Writing Stamina

-6. Documenting Personal Growth
+6. Personal Growth

-7. Creating a Writing Space
+7. Writing Space

 9. Healthy Self-competition